Statues of Maharaj Gambhir Singh and Meidingu Nara Singh Unveiled at Chandrapur, Cachar

 Historical Context of the Manipur Levy

-During the early 19th century, during the Burmese occupation of Manipur, Maharaja Gambhir Singh formed the Manipur Levy in 1824 to fight against the Burmese.
-Manipuri princes, who were evicted from their homeland, took shelter in Cachar, raised and trained troops, and ultimately liberated Manipur in 1826.
-This historical event reinforced the relationship between Cachar and Manipur as a stronghold for resistance.
+During the early 19th century, amidst the Burmese occupation of Manipur, Maharaja Gambhir Singh formed the Manipur Levy in 1824 to resist the invaders.
+Manipuri princes and citizens, displaced from their homeland, sought refuge in Cachar where they raised and trained troops.
+This formidable force ultimately liberated Manipur in 1826.
+This monumental historical event solidified the deep relationship between Cachar and Manipur as a stronghold for resistance and unity.

 Key Highlights of the Program